 Many of the campaigns to reduce stigma seem to be based on a particular theory of change – the power of social contact.
 This theory originates from Gordon Allport’s 1954 social psychology study, The Nature of Prejudice.
 Allport sees prejudice ultimately as a failure of reason, a series of misperceptions borne of ignorance that can be corrected by education and social contact.
 In this case, the education of learning the ‘facts’ about mental illness and maybe meeting people who ‘have’ these conditions.
 While this is a laudable agenda, it neglects the structural, discursive and cultural factors that maintain hierarchies of discrimination and can be preserved in spite of individual attitudinal change.
 We can see this in the current UK’s government’s welfare reform agenda.
 On the one hand, the UK government are happy to fund Time to Change to reduce stigma against people with mental health problems Yet in another part of Whitehall a hostile discourse is created where the same people are portrayed as ‘welfare scroungers’ whose right to social security is being brutally dismantled.

 In writing this blog and the paper that preceded it, I have been very mindful of the positive stories that I have heard from colleagues, clients and friends who have had transformative experiences through their contact with anti-stigma campaigns.
-For many of these people, anti-stigma events were the first time they spoke publically about their mental health and this was the first step in their recovery.
+For many of these people, anti-stigma events were the first time they spoke publically about this issue and this was the first step in their recovery.
 There is nothing to be gained by denying how important this is for them and wider society.
 However, I am also reminded of other conversations I have had with the same people whereby their ‘recovery story’ was the only one that anti-stigma campaigns wanted to hear.
 The messier stories of abuse, poverty, and relapse were toned down or edited out.
 Perhaps the challenge for anti-stigma campaigns, and public debate, is to be able to listen to these more complicated stories and to ask what more do we need to do to tackle stigma than merely change our minds?